ahmetkirmizioglu/ubuntu/README.md

+<h1>xrdp.sh</h1>

-Install XFCE, XRDP with a single script!
+<b>Install XFCE, XRDP with a single script!</b>

-All old GUI packages, if any, will be removed and reinstalled.
+<i>All old GUI packages, if any, will be removed and reinstalled.
 This script will enable the XRDP service to start up on boot automatically.
-When the installation is complete, the server will restart.
+When the installation is complete, the server will restart.</i>

-Copy and paste this to run
+Copy and paste this in the console screen to run it

-wget https://raw.githubusercontent.com/ahmetkirmizioglu/ubuntu/main/xrdp.sh  && chmod +x xrdp.sh  && ./xrdp.sh
+<blockquote>wget https://raw.githubusercontent.com/ahmetkirmizioglu/ubuntu/main/xrdp.sh  && chmod +x xrdp.sh  && ./xrdp.sh</blockquote>